codeforequity-at/botium-connector-rasa/README.md

 ## Connecting Rasa chatbot to Botium

-Process is very simple, you have to know just the endpoint URL for your chatbot, for example http://localhost/webhooks/rest/webhook.
+### Setting up Rasa

+When using _REST\_INPUT_ (Rasa Core), you have to add the [RestInput channel](https://rasa.com/docs/rasa/user-guide/connectors/your-own-website/) to your Rasa configuration.

+When using _NLU\_INPUT_ (Rasa Core), you have to add the _--enable-api_ [command line switch](https://rasa.com/docs/rasa/user-guide/command-line-interface/) when starting your Rasa server.

+### Setting up Botium

-Create a botium.json with this URL in your project directory:
+Create a botium.json with the the URL of your Rasa installation in your project directory:

 ```
 {